rgamm/passworks-php/README.md

 require 'vendor/autoload.php';
 ```

-# Installation using the PHAR
+# Installation using the PHAR file
 ------------------

 Download the lastest version of [Passworks.phar](https://github.com/passworks/passworks-php/releases/latest) and require it as usual.